 5. Conclusion

 The results presented here highlight that a deep learning framework like i-MELT can be used for practical property predictions in the Earth and material sciences.
 The model has the ability to predict many different glass and melt properties.
-It reaches a good precision in the glass forming domain.
+It achieves good precision in the glass forming domain.
 Extrapolations are possible but should be done with care, as showed for instance by the comparison between the predicted value for Al2O3 Tg and another one coming from the analysis of literature data.
 We thus see models like i-MELT as a pragmatic compromise between informative, accurate but limited theoretical models and mono-task empirical models. i-MELT can readily be extended to include quantities of interest across a range of domains and applications, including glass toughness and hardness.
-The inclusion of properties that depends on a system including melt/glass plus other components, like liquidus, seems more challenging at the moment.
+The inclusion of properties that depend on a system including melt/glass plus other components, like liquidus, seems more challenging at the moment.
 This could be due to an intrinsic theoretical inconsistency as the model was trained to predict latent and observed variables of a “melt/glass” object, not of a more complex system.
 However, this should be tested further before any definitive conclusion.
 In any case, our results demonstrate that the approach of combining machine learning with physical and thermodynamic models offers exciting new perspectives.

 References and Notes.